MicrosoftDocs/azure-devops-docs/docs/java/labs/mavenpmjenkins/index.md

 5. Enter `MyShuttleCalc` for the item name and click on "Maven Project".
 Click OK.

 6. In the Source Code Management section, select Git.
-Paste in the SSH url to the MyShuttleCalc repo.
+If you do not see an option for Git, you may be using an old version of Jenkins.
+Paste the SSH URL into the MyShuttleCalc repo.

 7. Click the "Add" button in the Credentials section and select "Jenkins".